Multiple Interests + Diverse Talents = Skilled Communicators

 - Human Resource Management

 Selecting the Communication Major: Gathering Diverse Interests in One Place

 Communication majors have opportunities to enhance their education by earning a specialization.
 Specializations include a diverse set of subjects, and consist of six courses (18 credits) that provide students with opportunities to present themselves as experts in several areas seen favorably by employers and organizations, thus increasing their marketability.

 Students also have the opportunity to combine specializations to create a distinctive, personalized learning experience.

-The 36 credits of coursework for a Communication major include five courses (15 credits) in core areas and seven courses (21 credits) in the student's chosen specialization.
+The 36 credits of coursework for a Communication major include six courses (18 credits) in core areas and six courses (18 credits) in the student's chosen specialization.